-He has been involved in responding to the following government consultations on behalf of APIL:
+He has been involved in many government consultations on behalf of APIL:

-He has also attended the House of Lords on behalf of APIL to brief opposition ministers on health and safety issues.
+Brett has also acted as a spokesman to the media for APIL, recently given evidence at a select committee in Parliament on the 2017 proposed whiplash reforms, the discount rate in 2017and attended the House of Lords on behalf of APIL to brief opposition ministers on health and safety issues.

-He was previously the secretary of APIL's costs and funding SIG for three terms, and is now an EC member.
+He was previously the secretary of APIL's costs and funding special interest group for three terms.

-He was previously responsible for organising and managing training in the PI department of a large practice.
 He has practised as a solicitor since 1999.
-He has a wealth of experience in representing both private and trade union clients, and he has published a number of articles on costs matters.
+He has a wealth of experience in representing both private and trade union clients.
+Brett has written many published articles including for the Gazette and JPIL.

 On a personal note he is the father of a disabled daughter.